xyntechx/NexLiber-v1/README.md

 ### NexLiber Creators
 Follow the instructions in the [Guide for Creators](https://github.com/xyntechx/NexLiber-Projects)!

+Once your project is approved and merged into `xyntechx/NexLiber-Projects`, please read the [Workbook Dev Guide](https://github.com/xyntechx/NexLiber/blob/main/WBDEV.md) before writing and pushing your Workbook to this repository!

 ### Other Contributors
 Create an Issue for any suggestions, questions, etc.